Kolmogorov Modes and Linear Response of Jump-Diffusion Models: Introduction

-We apply our theoretical framework to link natural variability and forced response for the Jin's recharge oscillator model \cite{jin1997equatorial}, a fundamental reduced-order model of the El Ni\~no-Southern Oscillation (ENSO) \cite{McPhaden2020}.
-Leveraging on recent advances in stochastic modeling \cite{Chekroun_al22SciAdv}, we show that when subject to an appropriate class of state-dependent jump-diffusion noises, the model exhibits shear-induced chaos \cite{Young2016}.
-For such a complicated dynamics resulting from the subtle interplay between noise and nonlinear dynamics, our approach enables us to construct and verify the validity of our response operators.
+We demonstrate the theory's predictive power with two distinct climate-centric applications.
+First, we apply our theoretical framework to the paradigmatic El Ni\~no-Southern Oscillation (ENSO) model by Jin \cite{jin1997equatorial} that is subject to state-dependent jumps and additive white noise.
+Leveraging recent advances in stochastic modeling \cite{Chekroun_al22SciAdv}, we show that the model exhibits shear-induced chaos \cite{Young2016} arising from the subtle interplay between noise and nonlinear dynamics.
+Our approach enables us to accurately construct and verify the validity of our response operators for this complicated dynamics.

+In a second, more challenging application, we use our linear response theory to perform accurate climate change projections in the Ghil-Sellers (GS) energy balance climate model \cite{Sellers,Ghil1976,Bodai2015}.
+This spatially-extended model is forced by a spatio-temporal $\alpha$-stable process, making it a realistic and rigorous test case for dealing with climate change in presence of extreme events \cite{Lucarini2022NPG}.

 Two key points emerge from our findings.
 First, in a climate context, our results allow for extending Hasselmann's program \cite{hasselmann1976,imkeller2001stochastic} by providing a more general framework for unresolved processes, capable of incorporating both Gaussian and jump processes.
-Second, our work aligns with the response theory framework of \cite{LucariniChekroun_PRL2024} enabling for a dynamical foundation for the optimal fingerprinting method---previously formulated heuristically and statistically---for detecting and attributing climate change \cite{Hasselmann1997, Allen2003, Hannart2014}.
-As such, the extension of response theory and the investigation of its breakdown presented here further supports the link between climate change signals and forcing factors, even when accounting for "climate surprises" modeled as jump processes \cite{Lucarini2022NPG}.
+Second, our work aligns with the response theory framework of \cite{Lucarini_Chekroun_PRL24}, enabling a dynamical foundation for the optimal fingerprinting method---previously formulated heuristically and statistically---for detecting and attributing climate change \cite{Hasselmann1997, Allen2003, Hannart2014}.
+As such, the extension of response theory and the investigation of its breakdown presented here further supports the link between climate change signals and forcing factors, even when accounting for "climate shocks" modeled as jump processes \cite{Lucarini2022NPG}.